WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 I just know that people are people everywhere.

-I think that people on the left, I don't do this often, but I will actually go ahead and say like, I think maybe if people on the left talked about this a little differently, it might blunt this bullshit a little bit because I do think there's a tendency of people on the left to get carried away with the like, it was an idyllic land where everybody was peaceful and they also natives are magic and like a lot of stuff that.
+I think that people on the left, I don't do this often, but I will actually go ahead and say, like, I think maybe if people on the left talked about this a little differently, it might blunt this bullshit a little bit because I do think there's a tendency of people on the left to get carried away with the like, it was an idyllic land where everybody was peaceful and they also natives are magic and like a lot of stuff that it kind of gets into the like, I don't know where this is coming from.

 Yeah, it's like that.

-I'm sure it was very violent just like Europe was and, you know, just like everybody was.
+I'm sure it was very violent, just like Europe was and, you know, just like everybody was.

-But it's also like, it's interesting to think about why there's such a reaction to this.
+And so I, but it's also like, it's interesting to think about why there's such a reaction to this.

 Like, why are they so offended by judging history appropriately?

-You know, there's nothing that rides on it.
+You know, there's nothing that rides on.

 That's what drives me nuts.